judovana/java25-change/README.md

 - Multiple LTS versions of OpenJDK were packaged.
 - One version was designated the “system Java.”
 - Switching the system Java required a FESCo-approved change and coordinated porting by the Java SIG.
+- java-25-opendjk will be added, but will not provide java

 ## Status in Fedora 42